ldolancic/business-card-app/README.md

 5) Run your app

-I strongly adwise you to run this app under a webserver like Apache.
+I strongly advise you to run this app under a webserver like Apache.
 But if you do not have a webserver installed, you can also use the following command:

 ```sh
 $ php bin/console server:run